 whatweb http://10.10.10.1

-# Nikto — web vulnerability scanner
+# Nikto — automated web vulnerability scanner

 nikto -h http://10.10.10.1